 County - Delaware County

 The real estate tax is based on a millage rate levied each year by the respective governing bodies of those jurisdictions.
-For example, the Township real estate tax is set by the Radnor Township Board of Commissioners in December each year as part of the annual budget process; the School real estate tax is set each spring by the Radnor Township Board of School Directors; and the County real estate tax is set each December by the Delaware County Council.
+For example, the Township real estate tax is set by the Radnor Township Board of Commissioners in December each year as part of the annual budget process; the School District tax is set each spring by the Radnor Township Board of School Directors; and the County Real Estate tax is set each December by the Delaware County Council.